Category Archives: Vanity

 An appropriately maintained early 17th century beard and moustache

 Simion Grahame (1570-1614) was a Scottish-born writer and courtier to James VI.
 Little is known about Grahame’s life.
-He was a good scholar who soldiered for a time, after which he travelled widely in Europe, possibly while in exile.
+He was a good scholar who soldiered for a time, after which he traveled widely in Europe, possibly while in exile.
 In the early 1600s, Grahame returned to Scotland and turned his hand to writing, earning the patronage of James VI.
 He later moved to the Italian states and spent his final years as a Franciscan friar.

-One of Grahame’s better-known works was his 1609 Anatomie of Humors.
+One of Grahame’s better known works was his 1609 Anatomie of Humors.
 Much of this manuscript dwells on human emotions, particularly melancholy or depression, something Grahame himself seemed familiar with.
 But it is also interspersed with advice about conduct, manners and how to forge and maintain good relationships with others.
-In one chapter, Grahame urged gentlemen to keep their beards and moustaches clean, well-trimmed and tightly curled:

 “…A man is to be commended if he be [clean] in his linings, his hair well dressed, his beard well brushed and always his upper lip well curled… For if he chance to kiss a gentlewoman, some rebellious hairs may happen to startle in her nose and make her sneeze…”